apify/apify-docs/sources/academy/webscraping/web_scraping_for_beginners/data_extraction/using_devtools.md

 const subwoofer = products[2];
 ```

-> If you're wondering what an array is or what `products[2]` means, learn more in [this tutorial on JavaScript arrays](https://javascript.info/array).
+> If you're wondering what an array is or what `products[2]` means, read the [JavaScript arrays basics](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/Arrays).

 Now that we have the subwoofer saved into a variable, run another command in the Console to print its text: